 Program

 The National Cybersecurity Strategy represents a seismic shift in how the country thinks about and enacts cybersecurity policy.
-It emphasizes collaboration and communication with international partners to fight terrorism, cybercrime, and other threats to the digital ecosystem and to ensure the security of digital trade.
-This fireside chat will explore the implications of this policy shift for government, industry, and our allies.
+In particular, it will increase the speed and scale of private-public collaboration efforts and shift cybersecurity responsibility onto larger organizations.
+This panel will explore the far-reaching implications of these policy changes for government agencies and industry organizations. […]

 Register